dev89s/hello-react-front-end/README.md

 In order to run this project you need:

-- Install Ruby
-- Install Rails
-- Install Rspec
-- Install Postgresql
 - Install React
+- Install React Router Dom
+- Install Redux
+- Install Redux toolkit

 ### Setup